Skip to content

 • Quiet: Make sure your sleeping environment is as quiet as possible - if in doubt, earplugs will help.

-• Keeping things in order: Clutter can unconsciously cause stress, so keep it tidy - and minimalist.
+• Keep things in order: Clutter can subconsciously cause stress.
+So keep it tidy—and minimalist.

-• Air: Ventilate regularly (especially before going to bed).
-Houseplants such as snake plants, for example, can improve air quality.
+• Air: Ventilate regularly (especially before bedtime).
+Indoor plants like snake plants, for example, can improve air quality.

-There is hardly any scientifically sound evidence for the supposedly positive effects of such blankets - and it would also be difficult to implement.
-After all, there is no such thing as a "placebo weighted blanket".
-Test subjects would know immediately whether it is a weighted blanket - or not.
+There is hardly any scientifically sound evidence for the supposedly positive effects of such blankets so far – and it would be difficult to implement.
+After all, there is no such thing as a "placebo weighted blanket."
+Subjects would know immediately whether it is a weighted blanket – or not.

-However, many people report positive effects of weighted blankets, especially when they are suffering from anxiety or restlessness.
-So you can give it a try without worrying.
+However, many people report positive effects of weighted blankets, especially for anxiety or restlessness.
+So, you can give them a try without worry.

 Find a sleeping position

 You've probably seen a video about supposedly "correct" sleeping positions at some point.
-First, the good news: If you don't have any health problems or other restrictions, you can do whatever feels good.
+First, the good news: If you don't have any health problems or other limitations, whatever feels good is fine.

 Things look a little different with: